vbskr/FrenchAnki/README.md

 ## Importing to Anki
 The Anki cards you create are stored in a file called ankideck.txt.

-This file can be imported into Anki File->Import.
+This file can be imported into Anki with File->Import.

 Fields should be separated by the | sign.

-Click "Allow HTML tags in fields"
+Check "Allow HTML tags in fields"

 Make sure that "Type" is set to "French Anki Scraper Card".